Merzlock/merzlock/README.md

 finally, I converted my old discord into a Merzlock account.
 I should probably link to it at some point... but that requires a server.
 Another task for another day.

+Possibly dropping Neo4j in favor of RedisGraph.
+Redis in general is so lightweight and seems perfect for the UAC.
+REDIS GRAPH is considered end of life 2025 :( but still useful
+REDIS LIMITATION: Can only handle 1/3 of the PC's available RAM before it slows down. also lacks security Picking up docker.
+It's too convenient not to use, seems like an excellent way to distribute the UAC across many devices.

+Languages:
+Python for AI
+Javascript for web

+Environments:
+NodeJS for backend
+ReactJS for frontend

+UAC:
+RedisGraph for instanced data handling

 -->
 [![Header](https://raw.githubusercontent.com/Merzlock/merzlock/master/Images/readme_header2.png "Header")](https://github.com/Merzlock)